ETPN Regenerative Medicine Working Group Webinars

 Working Group Nanotechnologies for Regenerative Medicine (WG RegMed) of the European Technology Platform for Nanomedicine (ETPN) in partnership with AMIRES launched a series of webinars, presenting recent advancement of ETPN members in the field of nanotechnologies for regenerative medicine.
 These webinars aim to improve know how exchange, identification of key European experts and a wider networking among ETPN members (e.g. for collaborative projects).
 It is also intended to keep webinars open for ETPN non-members, particularly for industrial companies, to facilitate cooperation between researchers and enterprises (mainly SMEs).
 Please see below the list of past and upcoming webinars and their details (including recordings of the past webinars).

-In the webinar, a method for ultrasonically deposited nanoparticle coatings on polymer biomaterials for medical applications will be introduced.
+In the webinar, a method for ultrasonically deposited nanoparticle coatings on polymer biomaterials for medical applications was introduced.
 The novel method of nHA deposition on the polymeric structures can serve as an alternative for currently known tissue engineering implants modifications.
 It can also enhance the bone regeneration process in bone/implant interface region.
-The webinar will start at 15:00.

 BIOPRINTING – Engineering Complex Bioarchitectu...Speaker: Marc Thurner06/10/2017